 The best password managers for teams go far beyond just remembering passwords; they also help users get in the habit of creating strong, complex passwords for all of their accounts — including their personal accounts.
 The password manager you choose should provide a separate password generator tool on the user’s desktop app, mobile app, or in the browser extension; some go a step further and allow users to generate passwords directly from the password field of a website’s registration form.

 Looking for a team password manager that satisfies all of these requirements?
-Look no further than Dashlane Business!
+Look no further than our business password manager!
 Dashlane Business makes it easier than ever to make password security effortless and universal.
 Try Dashlane Business with your team free for 30 days by visiting https://www.dashlane.com/business/try.